New England Conservatory is committed to providing all students equal access to its programs and activities.

 Students requesting special accommodation or modification to Conservatory housing must complete and submit the DSS Housing Accommodations Form and the appropriate documentation in order to receive consideration.
 Your request will not be fully considered until this request form and all other necessary supporting documentation has been submitted.

-*Please note that should you also require reasonable academic accommodations, you must additionally fill out the Request for Accommodations form (RAF) and submit it to Disability Support Services (DSS) within the Office of Student Services.
+*Please note that should you also require reasonable academic accommodations, you must additionally fill out the Request for Academic Accommodations Form (below) and submit it to Disability Support Services (DSS) within the Office of Student Services.
 Housing and Academic accommodations will be considered independently.

 Service Animals and Emotional Support Animals